 - 1. Proposals must be typed, single-spaced - 2.
 Sequentially numbered pages, including any attachments; - 3.
-Proposals must contain all required elements in the order prescribed; and - 4.
-Proposals that do not conform to this requirement may be considered non-responsive and excluded from consideration under this procurement.
+Proposals must contain all required elements in the order prescribed under SUBMISSION ORDER section; and - 4.
+Proposals that do not conform to these requirements may be considered non-responsive and excluded from consideration under this procurement. - 5.
+Each proposal must be accompanied by a complete proposal Cover Sheet (Attachment A).